rickkas7/SC16IS7xxRK/README.md

 #### SPI

-To use SPI, yoy specify which SPI port (typically `SPI`), the CS pin, and the speed in MHz.
+To use SPI, you specify which SPI port (typically `SPI`), the CS pin, and the speed in MHz.
 The speed is optional, and defaults to 4 MHz.

 ```cpp
 // SPI port, CS line